kljr/SpringboardVM/README.md

 * Allows additional sites to be automatically installed in sites/{docroot}, with a docroot and virtual host you define in config/local.config.yml.
-* Configures the acceptance tests to work out of the box.
+* Configures the acceptance tests to work out of the box on dedicated testing domain.
 * Automates replacing generic site databases and file assets with reference site assets.
 * Provides a Drush alias to quickly install and configure developer